mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 precision, many times generating systems to actively buffer as much of the "noise" as possible [@Voliotis2014a], other times using this intrinsic variability to their advantage [@Balaban2004].

+![**Chemical master equation in gene regulation.** (A-B) Different points of view to understand the chemical master equation.
+(A) From the "particle" point of view, we imagine following the time trajectory of *a single cell*.
+The probability $P(m, t)$ of finding a cell with $m$ mRNAs at time $t$ is then proportional to the time this cell spent with this number of molecules.
+(B) On the occupation number point of view we imagine observing a large number of isogenic cells (different colors represent the individuality of each cell).
+The probability $P(m,t)$ is then interpreted as the fraction of the cells representing such copy number exactly at time $t$.
+(C) Chemical master equations mathematize the idea of Markov processes.
+For the case of the unregulated promoter, the Markov process consists of a connection of an infinite number of discrete states that cells can transition between by producing or degrading mRNAs.
+(D) Spread-the-butter idea.
+Since probability is conserved, the central bar's height changes slightly by having in- and outflow of probability mass from the contiguous bins.
+The [Python code (`ch1_fig05A.py`)](https://github.com/mrazomej/phd/blob/master/src/chapter_01/code/ch1_fig05A.py) used to generate the plot in part (A) of this figure can be found on the thesis [GitHub repository](https://github.com/mrazomej/phd).](ch1_fig05){#fig:ch1_fig05 short-caption="Chemical master equation in gene regulation"}

 The central assumption behind the thermodynamic models of gene regulation that we studied in the last section is that the gene expression is proportional to